 - Special tax assessment districts, whose revenues go toward specific initiatives or into specific funds

-Though they may pass laws that directly or indirectly impact property tax collections, state governments generally don’t assess property taxes for their own purposes.
+State governments may pass laws that directly or indirectly impact property tax collections.
+But they generally don’t assess property taxes for their own purposes.

-According to the Institute on Taxation and Economic Policy, taxing authorities calculate property taxes using the following formula:
+According to the Institute on Taxation and Economic Policy, local tax authorities calculate property taxes using the following formula:

-- property tax before credits – homestead credits and circuit breakers = total property tax owed
+- Total Property Tax Owed: Property tax before credits – homestead credits and circuit breakers

-Note that exemptions, homestead credits, and circuit breakers can all have zero values.
-In some cases, then, property tax can be calculated with an even simpler formula: assessed value x total millage rate.
+Note that the values for exemptions, homestead credits, and circuit breakers can all be zero.
+In these cases, property tax can be calculated with an even simpler formula: assessed value x total millage rate.

 Property Tax Definitions